jlnerd/JLpyUtils/README.md

 ### Import JLpy_Utilities Modules into python

-We assume the module folder is stored on the desktop and has the name 'JLpy_Utilities \n
+We assume the module folder is stored on the desktop and has the name 'JLpy_Utilities

 `import sys
 desktop_path = os.path.join(os.path.expanduser("~"), "Desktop")